Brian McDonald (Gaelic footballer): Career

 He joined the Laois backroom team as a coach (alongside Chris Conway) under Billy Sheehan, who was appointed manager in October 2021.

 Personal

 Brian attended secondary school at Knockbeg College, in 2001 he went on to study for a Bachelor of Agricultural Science in UCD School of Agriculture and Food Science in University College Dublin.

 Brian is a farmer in County Laois, where he breeds thoroughbred race horses.

-Brian has one child; a daughter born in 2021.
+Brian has two children; a daughter born in 2021 and a son born in 2023.